tlorenzi/Functional-Light-JS/manuscript/ch2.md

 If you plan to do Functional Programming, **you should be using functions as much as possible**, and trying to avoid procedures wherever possible.
 All your `function`s should take input(s) and return output(s).

-Why?
-The answer to that will have many levels of meaning that we'll uncover throughout this book.

 ## Function Input

-So far, we can conclude that functions must expect input.
-But let's dig into how function inputs work.

-You sometimes hear people refer to these inputs as "arguments" and sometimes as "parameters".
-So what's that all about?

 *Arguments* are the values you pass in, and *parameters* are the named variables inside the function that receive those passed-in values.
 Example: